Abeer958/Admin-Panel/README.md

 * A user profile page => to access add: /users/any id e.g. 123
 * Add new user page => to access add: /users/new
 * Add new product page => to access add: /productss/new
+* Ability to sort information in Users, and Products tables => hover mouse on column titles.
 * A dynamic logo button.
 * A dynamic dark/light mode button.
 * A dynamic add new user button.